integrations/terraform-provider-github/website/docs/r/branch_protection.html.markdown

 * `dismiss_stale_reviews`: (Optional) Dismiss approved reviews automatically when a new commit is pushed.
 Defaults to `false`.
 * `dismissal_restrictions`: (Optional) The list of actor IDs with dismissal access.
 * `require_code_owner_reviews`: (Optional) Require an approved review in pull requests including files with a designated code owner.
 Defaults to `false`.
 * `required_approving_review_count`: (Optional) Require x number of approvals to satisfy branch protection requirements.
 If this is specified it must be a number between 1-6.
-This requirement matches Github's API, see the upstream [documentation](https://developer.github.com/v3/repos/branches/#parameters-1) for more information.
+This requirement matches GitHub's API, see the upstream [documentation](https://developer.github.com/v3/repos/branches/#parameters-1) for more information.

 ## Import